 The GSMF can be thought of as a convolution between the mass function of dark matter haloes and a function describing the galaxy content of the haloes as a function of their mass.
 The halo mass function can be predicted accurately when the cosmology is known, but the galaxy content of haloes is very sensitive to the baryonic processes involved in the formation of galaxies.
 As modelling galaxy formation is EAGLE's primary goal, it is of interest to compare the relation between stellar mass and halo mass in the simulations to the relation inferred from observations.
-Because the subgrid model for feedback was calibrated to fit the $z\sim0$ GSMF, the relation between stellar and halo mass can hardly be considered a prediction.
+Because the subgrid model for feedback was calibrated to fit the $z \sim 0$ GSMF, the relation between stellar and halo mass can hardly be considered a prediction.
 We therefore discuss this relation in this section, even though we did not calibrate the simulations to fit the relation inferred from observations.

-shows Fig. 8 the 'galaxy formation efficiency', $(M/M{200})/(\Omega_b/\Omega_m)$ , for central galaxies as a function of either the mass of their host halo (left-hand panel) or their stellar mass (right-hand panel).
-Here the halo mass, $M{200}$ , is defined as the total mass contained within the virial radius $R{200}$ , defined to be the radius within which the mean internal density is 200 times the critical density, $3H^2/8\pi G$ , centred on the dark matter particle of the corresponding FoF halo with the minimum gravitational potential (see Section 3).
-If the baryon fraction in the halo were equal to the cosmic average of $\Omega_b/\Omega_m \approx 0.16$ , then an efficiency of unity would indicate that the stellar mass accounts for all the halo's share of baryons.
+Figure 8 shows the "galaxy formation efficiency" $(M/M{200})/(\Omega{\rm b}/\Omega{\rm m})$, for central galaxies as a function of either the mass of their host halo (left panel) or their stellar mass (right panel).
+Here the halo mass, M{200} , is defined as the total mass contained within the virial radius R{200} , defined to be the radius within which the mean internal density is 200 times the critical density, $3H^2/8\pi G$, centred on the dark matter particle of the corresponding FoF halo with the minimum gravitational potential (see $\S3$).
+If the baryon fraction in the halo were equal to the cosmic average of $\Omega{\rm b}/\Omega{\rm m} \approx 0.16$, then an efficiency of unity would indicate that the stellar mass accounts for all the halo's share of baryons.
 We focus on central galaxies because the strong tidal stripping to which satellite haloes are subject obscures the underlying relation between galaxy formation efficiency and halo mass.

-The simulation clearly shows that galaxy formation is most efficient in haloes with mass $\sim\!10^{12}\,M{\odot}$ , as has been found by many others.
-In fact, it would be more appropriate to say that this is the mass where galaxy formation is 'least inefficient' as the efficiency is only $\sim\!10$ per cent at the peak.
-The efficiency is sharply peaked at a stellar mass of $\sim\!10^{10.4}\,M{\odot}$ , which corresponds to the onset of the knee in the GSMF (Fig. 4).
+The simulation clearly shows that galaxy formation is most efficient in haloes with mass $\sim 10^{12} \, M{\odot}$, as has been found by many others.
+In fact, it would be more appropriate to say that this is the mass where galaxy formation is "least inefficient" as the efficiency is only ~ 10% at the peak.
+The efficiency is sharply peaked at a stellar mass of ~ $10^{10.4} M{\odot}$, which corresponds to the onset of the knee in the GSMF (Fig. 4).
 As is the case for most models of galaxy formation, in EAGLE the sharp reduction at lower masses is mostly due to stellar feedback, while the drop off at higher masses can in part be attributed to inefficient cooling, but is mostly caused by AGN feedback.

 Although halo masses can be measured observationally, e.g. from gravitational lensing or satellite kinematics, the errors are still relatively large and it is difficult to disentangle central and satellite galaxies.
-In Fig. 8 we therefore compare with results obtained through the abundance matching technique.
+In Figure 8 we therefore compare with results obtained through the abundance matching technique.
 In its most basic form abundance matching relates central galaxies to haloes by matching the observed GSMF to the halo mass function predicted from a collisionless simulation, assuming that the stellar masses of galaxies increase monotonically with the masses of their host haloes (e.g. Vale & Ostriker 2004).
-Modern versions allow for scatter and
+Modern versions allow for scatter and evolution, and assume that the masses of satellite galaxies are set at the last time they were centrals.